-2. Application Requirements
+2. Enrollment Requirements

 - a.
-Complete a New Student Application (online or written), including the Family and Student Questionnaire and Parental Statement of Cooperation.
-Be sure that all forms are completed in their entirety and signed as indicated by both parents who have legal custody. - b.
+Complete a New Student Application (online), including the Family and Student Questionnaire and Parental Statement of Cooperation.
+Be sure that all forms are completed in their entirety. - b.
 Provide academic Records (see below) - c.
 Provide school with original birth certificate. - d.
-Completed Commonwealth of Virginia School Entrance Health Form by August 1st.
+Submit Commonwealth of Virginia School Entrance Health Form by first day of attendance.
 (See above)